Norma Kamali: Career

+In 1974, the couple opened a shop called Kamali on Madison Avenue.
+She makes the Parachute Collection made from actual silk parachutes.
+She became known for her line of clothing made of real silk parachutes, which included the innovation of being adjustable in length and fit by drawstring, a characteristic feature of the mid-seventies Big Look period, and she still makes parachute clothing today.
+Diana Vreeland includes them in her Metropolitan Museum of Art Costume Institute curation looking at the future of fashion contrasted.

+After their divorce in 1975, Norma Kamali opened her own independent boutique called OMO Norma Kamali, OMO standing for "on my own."

-During the early seventies, she started producing one-piece maillot bathing suits stripped of structuring to achieve a sleek, racy shape on which she altered leg cuts and back cuts to create a great variety of looks, those in glamour fabrics like gold lamé garnering particular attention from fashion-watchers.
+During the early seventies, she started producing one-piece maillot bathing suits stripped of structuring to achieve a sleek, racy shape on which she altered leg cuts and back cuts to create a great variety of looks.
+Those in glamour fabrics like gold lamé garnered particular attention from fashion-watchers, especially when Cosmo puts Francesco Scavullo’s photo of Christie Brinkley in the Pull Bikini on its cover.
 By the mid-seventies, she was well known for her swimsuits, and the very high leg cuts on some of her swimwear from the second half of the seventies set a trend that lasted through the following decade.
 She used fabrics with Lycra both for her swimsuits and for clothing to dance in at Studio 54.
-Kamali designed the red one-piece bathing suit worn by Farrah Fawcett in the iconic 1976 poster and the bathing suit worn by Whitney Houston on the back cover of her 1985 debut album.
+Kamali designed the red one-piece bathing suit worn by Farrah Fawcett in the iconic 1976 poster (later considered the best-selling poster of all time) and the bathing suit worn by Whitney Houston on the back cover of her 1985 debut album.
 Farrah Fawcett's suit was donated to the Smithsonian National Museum of American History in 2011.
-Her designs have been worn by rock stars and pop culture figures for almost 60 years, including Bette Midler, Grace Jones, Diana Ross, Raquel Welch, Christie Brinkley, Madonna, Beyonce, Rihanna, Lady Gaga, and Sabrina Carpenter.

-She became known for her line of clothing made of real silk parachutes, which included the innovation of being adjustable in length and fit by drawstring, a characteristic feature of the mid-seventies Big Look period, and she still makes parachute clothing today.

 Norma Kamali's "Sleeping Bag" coat, designed between 1980-1985.